 I remember a time, when I worked at a hostel as a front-desk agent, that we promoted a simple act of offering free beer to toast the pictures that tagged us on Instagram.
 Each guest who has tagged the hostel would pick up a beer on the house for the first shared picture.

 It was a success.
 People had fun, cheered and we got free publicity.
 Some acts like these ones can be included in the hotel loyalty program.
 Simple, effective, and cheap.

-So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free night for guest’s travel companion, or even some exclusive services.
+So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free nights for guest’s travel companions, or even some exclusive services.

 For example, a hotel/hostel/inn that doesn’t usually offer room service may give as a hotel courtesy to their loyal guests an amazing breakfast in bed.